-JOG were delighted to welcome both Patrick Ellam and Colin Mudie to their 60th Anniversary regatta in 2011.
-Sopranino made an appearance too having been restored and kindly loaned for the event by the Cowes Maritime museum.
+JOG was delighted to welcome both Patrick Ellam and Colin Mudie to their 60th Anniversary regatta in 2011.
+Sopranino made an appearance too having been restored and kindly loaned for the event by the Cowes Maritime Museum.

-(Image appears courtesy of Max Mudie) Patick Ellam (left), Colin Mudie (right)
+(Image appears courtesy of Max Mudie) Patrick Ellam (left), Colin Mudie (right)

 JOG racing has always been "Corinthian" in that we do not permit advertising or sponsorship for individual yachts.
 Colin Mudie spoke passionately at the JOG 2011 Regatta Dinner about his hopes that JOG would remain Corinthian for the future too.
 JOG has certainly earned its place in sailing history and today it's a thriving club which takes racing seriously and takes pride in the strength of the JOG membership community and JOGgers huge appetite for fun and adventure...